 What Are the Different Types of Roof Flashing?

 There are different roof flashing types, each designed for a specific roof part.
-They include:
+These include the following eight types:

-• Continuous flashing is also known as "apron flashing" because it acts much like an apron.
-It's a long, single metal that carries water down to the shingles below.
+Continuous flashing is also known as "apron flashing” because it acts much like an apron.
+It's a long, single piece of metal that carries water down to the shingles below.
 Long pieces of continuous flashing have built-in expansion joints to move with the home.

-• Chimneys require two pieces of flashing, called base flashing.
-This ensures that rain always meets a flashing surface that directs it downwards.
+Chimneys require two pieces of flashing, called base flashing.
+Base flashing ensures that rain always meets a flashing surface that directs it downwards.
 When the materials expand and contract with the weather changes, the two pieces can move, so the system stays secure.

 Metal Roof Flashing